Professor of Percussion

 Department(s)Instrumental Studies, Percussion

-Christopher Deane is an Associate Professor of Percussion at the University of North Texas College of Music teaching orchestral timpani, mallets, and directing the UNT Percussion Players percussion ensemble.
+Christopher Deane is a Professor of Percussion at the University of North Texas College of Music teaching orchestral timpani, mallets, and directing the UNT Percussion Players percussion ensemble.
 He holds performance degrees from the University of North Carolina School of the Arts and the Cincinnati College-Conservatory of Music.
 He studied with James Massie Johnson, former principal timpanist of the St. Louis Symphony and percussion with Allen Otte.
 He has also studied independently with Roland Kohloff, N.Y.
 Philharmonic, Eugene Espino, Cincinnati Symphony and Leonard Schulman, N.Y.
 City Opera.

 Deane is currently principal percussionist with the Las Colinas Symphony Orchestra and is acting Principal Timpanist of the East Texas Symphony Orchestra.
 He is a frequent performer with the Dallas Wind Symphony and has appeared on five recordings with that ensemble.
 Deane was the Principal Timpanist of the Greensboro Symphony for nine years and performed with the North Carolina Symphony for ten years.
 Deane has performed with numerous large ensembles including the Boston Pops, Cincinnati Symphony, Dallas Symphony, Detroit Symphony, Ft.
 Worth Symphony, Minnesota Orchestra, Spoleto Festival Orchestra, Utah Symphony and Virginia Symphony working with conductors such as Leonard Slatkin, Loren Maazel, Andrew Litton, Jaap van Sweden, Jesus Lopez-Cobos, Gennady Rozhdestvensky, and Keith Lockhart.
 His chamber music experience includes performances with the Percussion Group Cincinnati, Aeolian Chamber Players, Mallarme Chamber Players and the Philidor Percussion Group.
 He has appeared in more than seventy performances as a concerto soloist with either symphony orchestras or wind ensembles.